CaptainChicky/Setting-PowerShell-Execution-Level/README.md

 # Disclaimer
 this is a useless project i spent 2-3 hours making when i was first learning powershell

+# What this is
+This sets the execution policy of PowerShell, which basically means it tells powershell what level of security it should have regarding the ps1 scripts(and possibly other extensions like .psc1 etc) that it is told to run.

 # Overview-short
 tl;dr Before starting to use my script, either click on the batch file, or open admin PS and type in "Set-ExecutionPolicy RemoteSigned".
 Close powershell.
 Now you can use the script.